k2view-academy/K2View-Academy/articles/15_web_services/14_Supported_Verbs_Put.md

 # Put Verb

-Use PUT APIs primarily **to update existing resource** (if the resource does not exist, API may decide whether to create a new resource or not).
-If a new resource has been created by the PUT API, the origin server MUST inform the user agent via the HTTP response code `201 (Created)`response, and if an existing resource is modified, either the `200 (OK)` or `204 (No Content`) response codes should be sent to indicate successful completion of the request.
+Use PUT APIs to update an existing resource:
+- If the resource does not exist, the API may decide whether to create a new resource or not.
+- If a new resource has been created by the PUT API, the origin server MUST inform the user agent via the **HTTP 201 Created** response code.
+- If an existing resource is modified, either the **200 OK** or **204 No Content** response codes should be sent to indicate the request has been successfully completed.

-If the request passes through a cache and the Request-URI identifies one or more currently cached entities, those entries SHOULD be treated as stale.
+- If the request passes through a cache and the Request-URI identifies one or more currently cached entities, the entries SHOULD be handled as stale.
 Responses to this method are **not cacheable**.

-The difference between the POST and PUT APIs can be observed in request URIs.
-POST requests are made on resource collections, whereas PUT requests are made on an individual resource.
+The difference between the POST and PUT APIs can be observed in request URIs:
+- POST requests are made on resource collections.
+- PUT requests are made on an individual resource.

 ##  Put Data Into LU Table